UK Trade & Investment: Structure

-The delivery of many UKTI regional services within the United Kingdom is contracted out to other organisations.
-In Devon, Cornwall and Somerset, UKTI regional services are now delivered by Serco, In China, the China Britain Business Council, another private body, is the provider.
+The delivery of many UKTI regional services within the United Kingdom was contracted out to other organisations.
+In Devon, Cornwall and Somerset, UKTI regional services were delivered by Serco, In China, the China Britain Business Council, another private body, was the provider.

-Business and university leaders work with UKTI as "business ambassadors".
-They promote the UK internationally and highlight trade and investment opportunities.
-They focus on helping small and medium-sized enterprises (SMEs).
+Business and university leaders worked with UKTI as "business ambassadors".
+They promoted the UK internationally and highlighted trade and investment opportunities.
+They focused on helping small and medium-sized enterprises (SMEs).

-UK Trade & Investment brings together the work of the Foreign & Commonwealth Office and the Department for Business, Energy and Industrial Strategy.
-The UK Special Representative for International Trade and Investment works as part of UKTI to promote British business and produce.
+UK Trade & Investment brought together the work of the Foreign & Commonwealth Office and the Department for Business, Energy and Industrial Strategy.
+The UK Special Representative for International Trade and Investment worked as part of UKTI to promote British business and produce.

-UK Trade & Investment has public-private partnership agreements with the Federation of International Trade Associations under which they contribute market research and other reports on GlobalTrade.net.
+UK Trade & Investment had public-private partnership agreements with the Federation of International Trade Associations under which they contributed market research and other reports on GlobalTrade.net.

-UK Trade & Investment has an arms-trade branch called UKTI DSO (UK Trade & Investment Defence & Security Organisation) headed by Sir Richard Paniguian.
+UK Trade & Investment had an arms-trade branch called UKTI DSO (UK Trade & Investment Defence & Security Organisation) headed by Sir Richard Paniguian.